mika-b/vagrant-terraform/README.md

 the moment I'm not planning to.

 Things I'm _not_ planning to do (due to lack of time and resources):
-* Put this in rubygems.org.
-If you want to use this, roll your own gem like instructed below.
 * Support other Terraform providers unless I have to move away from Proxmox to something else.
 * Add support for suspend / snapshots.
 * Support / test anything other than Ubuntu/Fedora